 Budapest remains one of Europe's top destinations for New Years Eve celebrations, with the river Danube and iconic Chain Bridge providing a perfect backdrop to the spectacular fireworks displays that light up the city sky as the countdown to midnight welcomes the new year.
 It's also one of the more reasonably prices European capitals so you can spend some time there without breaking the back, with some luxury top end hotels of a standard that would be at home just about anywhere.

-With a great range of dining options, party bars and nightclubs and top quality hotels for all budgets, Budapest offers a great place to see in 2015.
-As a popular flight hub with many of the most prominent budget airlines, getting to Budapest is relatively straightforward for European visitors in particular, making it an increasingly popular choice for the holiday season - it's certainly firmly positioned on our list of places to visit in 2015.
+With a great range of dining options, party bars and nightclubs and top quality hotels for all budgets, Budapest offers a great place to see in 2016.
+As a popular flight hub with many of the most prominent budget airlines, getting to Budapest is relatively straightforward for European visitors in particular, making it an increasingly popular choice for the holiday season

 Szilveszter is the Hungarian term for New Year, and the party in Budapest centres on the iconic central Liszt Ferenc Square on Andrassy Avenue, a crowded street cafe scene, with a wide range of restaurants and busy bars, with the added benefit of proximity to the outdoor festivities on Nyugati ter and Oktogon.